MaslovaEV/cloudstack-ui/docs/source/CS-UI_Resources.rst

 .. figure:: _static/OverviewDiagrams-RLM.png

 The *µAPI Gateway* plugin gets installed to CloudStack.
-The *Resource Limits Management* backend extension is plugged into CloudStack via *µAPI Gateway* and creates new endpoints.
+The *Resource Limits Management* backend extension is plugged in to CloudStack via *µAPI Gateway* and creates new endpoints.
 The *Resource Limits Management* UI plugin uses them to send user's requests for resource limit changes to CloudStack.
 The *Resource Limits Management* backend plugin connects to CloudStack to check available resources and update resource limits.
 It also provides the resource usage information for the billing system.

 Below, you can find an overview on deploying the Resource Limits Management plugin.